- What Is

 Other tests that may also be obtained include urodynamic tests (to check how well you empty your bladder and establish if prostatitis is affecting your ability to urinate), ultrasound imaging, computed tomography (CT) imaging, cystoscopy, and a prostate biopsy.

 If recurring episodes of urinary tract infections and prostatitis occur, see your doctor for a more detailed evaluation of your genitourinary system for anatomic abnormalities, which may make you more prone to infections.

 What is the best treatment for prostatitis?

 Treatment for prostatitis depends on the underlying cause and type of prostatitis.
 Antibiotics are prescribed if the cause is a bacterial infection.
-All forms of prostatitis require pain control if needed, treatment, relief of complications and side effects, and closely monitored by your doctor.
+All forms of prostatitis require pain control if needed, treatment, relief of complications and side effects, and need to be closely monitored by your doctor.
 In certain instances, some people with prostatitis may need to be hospitalized for treatment.

 - Antibiotics: Your doctor will decide the specific antibiotic and the duration of treatment.